Hitakshi20/Hitakshi20/README.md

 ## Hi there! 👋
 ### 🚀 About Me
-I’m **Hitakshi Tanna**, a graduate student in Information Systems at **UMBC**, specializing in data analysis and artificial intelligence.
+I’m **Hitakshi Tanna**, a graduate student in Information Systems at **UMBC**, specializing in data science and artificial intelligence.
 With over **2 years of experience** working with data, I’m passionate about using technology to solve real-world challenges and create impactful solutions.

 ### 🏫 Education
 - *Master of Science - Information Systems*, ***University of Maryland Baltimore County*** (Aug 2023 - May 2025)